MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

 They are especially useful for multi-line strings, but also work fine for single-line strings.

 The value starts on its own line.

 All lines of the value must be indented - usually by 2 spaces, but this is inferred so you can actually indent by another count.
+The indentation gets removed in the result.

+### Basic examples

 Single line:

-- YAML
+- YAML:
     ```yaml
     my_string: |
       My single line string value.